delameter/pytermor/docs/guide/low-level.rst

 - integer param value;
 - existing `SequenceSGR` instance (params will be extracted).

-It's also possible to avoid auto-composing mechanism and create `Span` with explicitly set parameters using `Span.new()`.
+It's also possible to avoid auto-composing mechanism and create `Span` with explicitly set parameters using `Span.from_seq()`.

 Creating and applying :mono:`SGRs`